WhatsApp Help Book a call with our team

 Can my special dietary requirements be catered for?

-Food allergies and special diets can of course be catered for on this trip, for example, if you are a vegan you will receive a vegan version of the same menu.
-However extreme allergies like an extreme nut allergy cannot be catered for on this adventure, as all food is prepared in the same kitchen.
+Most food allergies and special diets can of course be catered for on this trip, for example, if you are a vegan you will receive a vegan version of the same menu.
+However, severe allergies like an extreme nut allergy cannot be catered for on this adventure, as all food is prepared in the same kitchen.
 Please bear this in mind when booking, and reach out to us if you think you will be affected.

 Can I drive a snowmobile?